Why open source is becoming a strategic imperative for federal agencies

-This shift reflects a broader recognition that open-source solutions can enhance interoperability, reduce costs, and accelerate modernization efforts.
+This shift reflects a broader recognition that open-source approaches can enhance interoperability, reduce costs, and accelerate modernization efforts.
 By leveraging open-source software, agencies can reduce proprietary constraints, foster cross-agency collaboration, and improve responsiveness to mission needs.

 The benefits of open-source development

 There are significant benefits to open-source development, as many agencies and IT leaders have already learned.
-In many cases, the agencies require highly customized solutions to extremely complex problems that are unique to the federal government space.
+Federal agencies often face highly specialized requirements and policy driven constraints that commercial solutions are not designed to address.
 In these cases, no commercial solution is available to fill the gap.
-Respondents to the MeriTalk and ICF survey indicated the myriad ways working with open-source platforms has advanced their agencies’ missions and goals.
-In open-ended responses, they said that open-source platforms:

 - “provided cost-effective, customized solutions.”